Rental Guides · Last updated 2 June 2026

 Are pets allowed in La Linea rentals?

 It varies by landlord.
-The 2023 Spanish housing law update made it harder for landlords to blanket ban pets, but in practice many still prefer pet-free tenants.
-Be upfront early in negotiations and expect a higher deposit if pets are allowed.
+Spanish housing law has moved toward limiting blanket pet bans, but in practice many landlords still prefer pet-free tenants.
+Be upfront early in negotiations and expect a request for a higher deposit or additional guarantees if pets are accepted.

 What areas of La Linea are best for long-term renters?